JMC Software AG

 Warranties and defects in performance

-7.1 If the failure to meet a binding deadline is due to obstacles for which JMC is not responsible, the deadline shall be extended accordingly.
+7.1 If the failure to meet a binding deadline is due to obstacles for which CONVOTIS is not responsible, the deadline shall be extended accordingly.

 8 Warranty of quality and rights in respect of defects